AAU-RoboticsAutomationGroup/isaac_rover_mars_gym/README.md

 # General
-This repo contains the implementation of ExoMy in Isaac Gym made by Group 666(2022), the setup specifically trains ExoMy to navigate in unstructured terrain.
+This repo contains the implementation of ExoMy in Isaac Gym made by Group 666(2022), the setup specifically trains ExoMy to navigate in an unstructured environment.

 # Useful commands
 [Commands](docs/Commands.md)